2001 Boston mayoral election

 The Boston mayoral election of 2001 occurred on Tuesday, November 6, 2001, between incumbent mayor Thomas Menino and City Councilor Peggy Davis-Mullen.
 Menino was re-elected to a third term.

 The nonpartisan municipal preliminary election was held on September 25, 2001.
 Davis-Mullen, by finishing second, became the second woman to be a finalist for mayor in city history.

+Background

+Overwhelmingly popular across the city, Menino was widely favored to win re-election.